solo-io/gloo/docs/content/guides/security/auth/extauth/ldap/_index.md

 organizational information.
 A common use case for LDAP is to maintain information about members of an organization, assign them to specific user groups, and give each of them access to resources based on their group memberships.

-In this guide we will deploy a simple LDAP server to your Kubernetes cluster and see how you can use it together with Gloo Edge to authenticate users and control access to a target service based on the user's group memberships.
+In this guide you deploy a simple LDAP server to your Kubernetes cluster to explore how you can use it together with Gloo Edge to authenticate users and control access to a target service based on the user's group memberships.

-{{% notice note %}}
+{{% notice tip %}}
-We recommend that you check out [**this excellent tutorial**](https://www.digitalocean.com/community/tutorials/understanding-the-ldap-protocol-data-hierarchy-and-entry-components) by Digital Ocean to familiarize yourself with the basic concepts and components of an LDAP server; although it is not strictly necessary, it will help you better understand this guide.
+Check out [**this excellent tutorial**](https://www.digitalocean.com/community/tutorials/understanding-the-ldap-protocol-data-hierarchy-and-entry-components) by Digital Ocean to familiarize yourself with the basic concepts and components of an LDAP server; although it is not strictly necessary, it will help you better understand this guide.
 {{% /notice %}}

-### Prerequisites
+## Prerequisites
 {{< readfile file="/static/content/setup_notes" markdown="true">}}

-#### Create a simple Virtual Service
+## Step 1: Create a simple Virtual Service
 Let's start by creating a simple service that returns "Hello World" when receiving HTTP requests:

 ```bash